AFSC54438/mods/README.md

 # mods
-this is where you can find mods made by AFSC54438
+this is where you can find simple (maybe kinda useless) programs, mostly either from when i started learning how to code, or when i'm just bored